flozz/rivalcfg/README.rst

   Features that are implemented on ``master`` and that will be released in the next Rivalcfg version:

+  * Add support for the Prime Wireless mouse (#172)
+  * Aerox 3 Wireless support improved:

+    * Sleep timer support implemented
+    * Dim timer support implemented
+    * Brightness removed to support Dim timer (it is still possible to dim the LED by setting darker colors)

   * Fix a crash when printing debug information with udev rules not installed
   * Remove Python 2.7 compatibility code